nreHieW/aoc23/notes.md

 ```
 Use [nom](https://docs.rs/nom) to iteratively bottom up parse the input string.
 Treemap has a deterministic iteration output as compared to HashMap.

+#### Day 3
+Can use LocatedSpan to parse
+Dont need to dfs can just check since the border positions are deterministic.

+#### Day 4
+Tried to use Nom to parse.
+Use `impl` and `struct`
+Learnt about borrowing in Rust: Cannot edit something that is being iterated over.
+Can use HashSet rather than vec so we can take advantage of intersection and FoldMany rather than separatedlist
+Can use tuple parsers in Nom.